Usual interstitial pneumonia

 Usual interstitial pneumonia (UIP) is a form of lung disease characterized by progressive scarring of both lungs.
-The scarring (fibrosis) involves the pulmonary interstitium (the supporting framework of the lung).
+The scarring (pulmonary fibrosis) involves the pulmonary interstitium (the supporting framework of the lung).
 UIP is thus classified as a form of interstitial lung disease.

 Terminology

 The term "usual" refers to the fact that UIP is the most common form of interstitial fibrosis.
 "Pneumonia" indicates "lung abnormality", which includes fibrosis and inflammation.
 A term previously used for UIP in the British literature is cryptogenic fibrosing alveolitis (CFA), a term that has fallen out of favor since the basic underlying pathology is now thought to be fibrosis, not inflammation.
 The term usual interstitial pneumonitis (UIP) has also often been used, but again, the -itis part of that name may overemphasize inflammation.

 Signs and symptoms

 The typical symptoms of UIP are progressive shortness of breath and cough for a period of months.
 In some patients, UIP is diagnosed only when a more acute disease supervenes and brings the patient to medical attention.